ISUgenomics/bioinformatics-workbook/Appendix/Unix/unix-basics-1.md

 wc -l numSeqRandom.txt
 ```

-**Exercise:** Use `nano` to add 1e-10 and 1e10 to the top of the numSeqRandom.txt file.
+#### <span style="color:Green">Exercise:</span> Use `nano` to add 1e-10 and 1e10 to the top of the numSeqRandom.txt file.
 We will show you how to sort all the numbers in the next section.